ansible/immutablish-deploys/README.md

 The main draw back to this approach is that you effectively have to have double the instances for a small amount of time while you are deploying your new AMI to the new ASG.
 The plus side is that is much faster than performing a rolling approach.

+This workflow can be launched with:

+	ansible-playbook build_ami blue.yml -vv -e "deploy=yes"

+and when you're ready for the violet to take over

+	ansible-playbook build_ami violet.yml -vv -e "deploy=yes terminate_relative=yes"

 ## Blue Green deployments